dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/acquisition-v2.1.0.md

 ## getFrameFromBuffer

-Returns a `DCEFrame` object which contains the image data of the first buffered frame.
+Returns a `DCEFrame` object which contains the image data of the specified buffered frame.

 ```typescript
 getFrameFromBuffer(index?: number): DCEFrame;